npalacio/SoftwareAssurance/ProjectProposal/ProjectDescription.md

 # Project Description

-<!
-Open-source project description (What is it?, Contributors, Activity, Use, Popularity, Languages used, platform, documentation sources, etc.>

 ## What is it?
 Elasticsearch is an open-source project that functions as a search engine that allows you to store/organize raw data, search for keywords and tags, and analyze this data relatively quickly.
 Elasticsearch also scales to the larger extremes and is therefore useful in nearly any application or setting that requires storing and retrieving large amounts of information.